 Our oils are tested annually by Agbiolab Inc.

-Above are the results of their lab test.: See “More About The Chemistry Testing” below, which describes each text.
+Below are the results of their lab tests: See “More About The Chemistry Testing” below, which describes each text.

 *Polyphenol levels correlate with key sensory oil properties: bitterness and pungency, associated with olive oil style.
 The International Olive Council categorizes olive oils as mild, medium or robust in flavor intensity depending upon their tested phenol levels.
 Our oils are generally medium to highly robust intensity.